 - Insurance underwriting systems that price policies based on risk factors

-- Medical diagnostic support systems that suggest diagnoses based on symptom and test data
+- Medical diagnostic support systems that suggest diagnoses based on symptom and test data, such as IBM Watson Health and newer AI-powered tools from companies like Tempus

 Analytics and Data Visualization for Decision Support

-Common failure modes: Dashboards that show too much data overwhelm decision-makers.
+Common failure modes: Dashboards that show too much data overwhelm decision-makers -- a phenomenon known as "information overload," studied extensively by Sheena Iyengar at Columbia University.
 Dashboards with insufficient real-time data lead to decisions based on stale information.
 Dashboards that measure outputs rather than leading indicators arrive too late to support the decisions they are meant to inform.

 Example: Tableau's success as a business intelligence platform has been driven significantly by its ability to enable non-technical business users to build and interpret their own dashboards.
-Before Tableau (and competitors like Looker and Metabase), data access was gated through data teams; Tableau democratized data access in ways that enabled faster, better-informed decision-making at more levels of the organization.
+Before Tableau (and competitors like Looker, Metabase, and Power BI), data access was gated through data teams.
+Tableau democratized data access in ways that enabled faster, better-informed decision-making at more levels of the organization, growing from a Stanford research project in 2003 to a Salesforce acquisition for $15.7 billion in 2019.

 Measuring Decision Quality Over Time

-See also: Feedback System Design, Process Optimization Strategies, and Lightweight System Design Principles.
+See also: Feedback System Design, Process Optimization Strategies, Lightweight System Design Principles, and Productivity Systems That Scale.

 - Kahneman, Daniel.
 Thinking, Fast and Slow.
 Farrar, Straus and Giroux, 2011. https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555